This post may contain affiliate links. Please see our disclosure policy.

 What can I use calendula oil for?

 This oil can be used for any skin application.
-It makes an excellent massage oil and soothes and calms any skin irritation.
+It makes an excellent addition to DIY massage oil or homemade moisturizing body oil.

 I use this oil as an addition to several of my lotion and soap DIYs.
 It is a versatile oil that can be mixed with other essential oils in your DIY recipes.

 This DIY project is worth the wait.
-I can control the quality of the ingredients in my herbal remedies and donโ€™t have to wonder how long they have been sitting on the shelf.
+I love being able to control the quality of the ingredients in my herbal remedies and donโ€™t have to wonder how long they have been sitting on the shelf.

 I also love being hands-on and enjoying the beauty of the bright orange blooms.
 If you like to garden like I do, you can really immerse yourself in the process by growing your own fresh calendula flowers.